UnitedHealth Group Inc (UNH): A Deep Dive into Financial Metrics

 - Momentum rank: 7/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and decent ranks in GF value and momentum, GuruFocus assigned UnitedHealth Group Inc the GF Score of 97 out of 100, which signals the highest outperformance potential.
+With a high profitability rank and a slightly lower GF Value rank, GuruFocus assigned UnitedHealth Group Inc the GF Score of 96 out of 100, which signals the highest outperformance potential.

 Company Overview

-UnitedHealth Group is one of the largest private health insurers, providing medical benefits to about 53 million members globally, including 5 million outside the U.S. as of mid-2023.
+UnitedHealth Group Inc, with a market cap of $470.94 billion and sales of $348.52 billion, is one of the largest private health insurers, providing medical benefits to about 53 million members globally, including 5 million outside the U.S. as of mid-2023.
 As a leader in employer-sponsored, self-directed, and government-backed insurance plans, UnitedHealth has obtained massive scale in managed care.
 Along with its insurance assets, UnitedHealth's continued investments in its Optum franchises have created a healthcare services colossus that spans everything from medical and pharmaceutical benefits to providing outpatient care and analytics to both affiliated and third-party customers.

 Financial Strength Analysis